A Clever Retort

 Read more

-Gæa’s time
+Gæa’s Time

 The more advanced the culture, the better the calendar system.
 Even by modern standards however, cycles that last roughly 26,000 years are too long to gather meaning from or even to measure accurately.
 Earth's measurement of time is governed by...